 Moreover, if the firing is due to a specific business model change or necessary cuts, you should give the affected employee as much care and attention as possible.

 Fire early in the week if you are sure that things cannot change for the better.
-At the same time, never fire the employee on a Friday, since they can overthink about their dismissing during the weekend and come to work the next Monday, ready for a dispute, a fight, or something worse.
+At the same time, never fire the employee on a Friday, since they can overthink about their dismissal during the weekend and come to work the next Monday, ready for a dispute, a fight, or something worse.

 3. Do it in person

 Dismissing an employee is going to be uncomfortable in any way.
 However, you should do it face to face, not over the phone or via email.
-The fact is that the non-verbal language plays a too critical role in communication to be ignored.
+The fact is that non-verbal language plays a too critical role in communication to be ignored.
 The employees will pick up a lot more information if there is someone in front of them.
 Thus, they will see your body language, feel the energy during the conversation, and react reasonably.
 Also, firing someone in person is a sign of courtesy from your side.

 Moreover, the person delivering the news should be a direct manager of the employee.
 It demonstrates personal care and a certain level of intimacy.
 Indeed, if employees are dismissed simply by HR or even someone they have never interacted with, it sets a completely different tone.